-The Transportation Authority's Board adopted the Fiscal Year 2023 Budget of \$166.8 million on June 2, 2022.
+The Transportation Authority's Board adopted the Fiscal Year 2024 Budget of \$190.2 million on June 1, 2023.
 The Transportation Authority's role is to administer the proceeds from Measure A and Measure W to fund a broad spectrum of transportation-related projects.
 In accordance with the 2004 Transportation Expenditure Plan, annual allocations have been budgeted to Plan categories based on a percentage of projected sales tax revenues.
-The total annual allocations are approximately \$41.7 million.
-The Transportation Authority's projected program expenditures are approximately \$119.6 million and compose the funding requirements for Alternative Congestion Relief, Dumbarton, Caltrain, Pedestrian and Bicycle, Local Shuttle, Streets and Highways programs, Grade Separation and the San Mateo County Ferry Service, and Regional Transit Connections.
+The total annual allocations are approximately \$44.8 million.
+The Transportation Authority's projected program expenditures are approximately \$127.8 million and compose the funding requirements for Alternative Congestion Relief, Dumbarton, Caltrain, Pedestrian and Bicycle, Local Shuttle, Streets and Highways programs, Grade Separation and the San Mateo County Ferry Service, and Regional Transit Connections.

-Of the \$1 million budgeted for the Alternative Congestion Relief program, \$0.6 million was proposed to be set aside for Peninsula Traffic Congestion Relief Alliance's Transportation Demand Management (TDM) Program.
-A budget of \$17.3 million has been set aside to fund system-wide capital improvements for the Caltrain system.
+A budget of \$1.2 million has been set aside to fund the Alternative Congestion Relief Program, \$18.6 million to fund system-wide capital improvements for the Caltrain system.
 These include State of Good Repair rolling stock, signal, track and station work.
-The Streets and Highways program includes a budget of \$18.7 million for key congested corridors and \$11.0 million for the supplemental roadway projects.
-Grade Separation program has a budget of \$16.2 million.
-Under Measure W, the Countywide Highway Congestion Improvement program has a budget of \$23.4 million and Regional Transit Connections program has a budget of \$10.8 million.
+The Streets and Highways program includes a budget of \$20.1 million for key congested corridors and \$11.9 million for the supplemental roadway projects.
+The Grade Separation program has a budget of \$17.4 million.
+Under Measure W, the Countywide Highway Congestion Improvement program has a budget of \$25.8 million; of the \$25.8 million, \$1.0 million was proposed to be set aside for Transportation Demand Management (TDM) subcategory, and Regional Transit Connections program has a budget of \$11.5 million.
 The Transportation Authority will put out a call for projects in order to allocate these funds to eligible recipients.